 Here is a video summary of the WC in Canberra made by DirtTV.

+The past 3-4 weeks have been pretty hectic, yet really awesome.
+Meeting friends, riding my bike, and then finally getting back to Burgundy: Probably the best student-city in the world.
 It's good to be back here, though I wish that Norway and New Zealand could just merge into one insanely great place!
 If Norway and NZ were to have a child, it would have been a true wonder-child.

 Anyway.
 Big amounts of work seem to stack up, being everything from scriptwriting at my study, to budgetary work within Bergen Student-TV.

+No adventures at the moment, but I'll soon post some photos from this summer.
 Meanwhile, drop in at my good friend Lars' blog.
 Here you can read about his work and adventures in Cochabamba, Bolivia.

+It ain't even half-easy trying to sum up my past five months in New Zealand.
+It has been more a journey than a semester at a university, as I quite often found myself in a car or a bus going somewhere to do something.
 A constant change of landscapes and scenarios passing by.
 A metaphor for how life can be I guess, where we're free to stop whenever we want to.
 At the moment I'm not very keen at stopping at all, but just keep on going.
 I guess that is what we did when we were in New Zealand; we just kept on going.
 We tried to fill every hour, and quite often it lead to some rather busy days.
 Worth it?
 For sure!

 Do something small, do something big.
 Most importantly; do something you enjoy.